fleray/esri_web_playground/esri.d.ts and a sample/esri typescript/README.md

 Also in this folder are the Dojo files (dojo*.ts) for the needed Dojo 1.9 dependency.

+Version upgrade 27/12/2013 :
+- Migrate from TypeScript 0.9.1.1 to 0.9.5 : review dojo dependency code to fix a bug introduced by the "Overload resolution rules simplified" in the breaking changes between TypeScript 0.9.1.1 to 0.9.5

 Version upgrade 19/10/2013 :
 - Version 3.7 (corresponding to ESRI JavaScript 3.7) is now fully available.